Leadership Is a Practice

 Because that’s what everything in life is, really: practice.

-In our leadership journeys, we often focus on the destination that we're aiming for: that role we've set our sights on, the moment when we step into leadership by managing direct reports or a heading up a big project, or a specific achievement that we think will give us the sense that we've finally "arrived."
+In our leadership journeys, we often focus on the destination that we’re aiming for: that role we’ve set our sights on, the moment when we step into leadership by managing direct reports or are heading up a big project, or celebrating a specific achievement that we think will give us the sense that we’ve finally “arrived.”

 But leadership is not something that suddenly kicks in when you reach a destination.
 It’s a practice that happens all along the way.

-In small large ways, you've been practicing leadership for the whole of your life—from the time you were the line leader in preschool to your first time navigating an airport to speaking up in a meeting at work today.
+In small and large ways, you’ve been practicing leadership for the whole of your life—from the time you were the line leader in preschool to your first time navigating an airport to speaking up in a meeting at work today.

-There are some common ways that we use the word practice: one can have a yoga practice or a meditation practice.
-That implies that there is no final destination to reach; instead, it's about always learning new things on the journey.
+There are some common ways that we use the word "practice:" one can have a yoga practice or a meditation practice.
+That implies that there is no final destination to reach; instead, it’s about always learning new things on the journey.

 Leadership is not a destination—it’s a practice.
 The opportunities to learn, grow, and adapt are never-ending.